alanpeixinho/kernelci-regzbot/docs/getting_started.md

 #### Mark a regression as fixed

-As stated earlier, the preferred way to fix a tracked regressionis by linking to the regression's report using `Link:` in the fixes commit message.
-Sometimes someone will forget to do that; other times a developer might have committed the fix already when someone reports a regression.
-Hence, if regzbot is tracking a regression, let it know about this:
+As stated earlier, the preferred way to mark a tracked regression as resolved is by using a `Link:` tag in the commit message of the fix which points to the report of the regression.
+Obviously sometimes people will forget to do that; other times someone will report a regression for which the fix was committed already.
+In those cases someone has to tell regzbot about the fix manually, for example by specifying the summary of the fix (e.g. the first line of a git commit message) like this:

+`#regzbot fix: 'foo: fix a recent change in bar that broke suspend'`

+Alternatively, if the commit-id is stable you can specify it like this:

 `#regzbot fix: 1f2e3d4c5d`

-You can use this as soon as the commit-id is stable, even if the fix hasn't reached the next or mainline tree's yet: regzbot will consider the regression as "to be fixed" then and mark it as fully fixed once the commits hits the tree where the regression occurred.
+Both approaches work even if the fix hasn't reached the tree yet where this regressions occurred: regzbot will then consider the regression as "fix incoming" and automatically mark it as fully fixed once a matching commits hits the tree.

 #### Duplicates